Hey, everybody, it is Motivational Monday!

-You may even have to give up old friends or leave a job.
+You may even have to give up old friends or leave that soul-draining job.

-If the people you hang around with are poisonous then you cannot be around them.
+If the people you hang around with are poisonous or energy vampires then you cannot be around them.
 If your job is a toxic environment you need to consider doing something else immediately.
-Following your passion is great place to start.
+Following your passion is a great place to start.

 Sacrificing who you are right now in order to become who you want to be will not be easy.
-You will end up getting very comfortable with being uncomfortable but if you are committed to unleashing your inner greatness and becoming a better you, then the temporary pain will not stop you.
+You will have to get comfortable with being uncomfortable but if you are committed to unleashing your inner greatness and becoming a better you, then the temporary pain will not stop you.